ordina-jworks/ordina-jworks.github.io/_posts/2016-05-01-Using-JWT-Tokens-for-State-Transfer.md

 comments: true
 ---

-At one of our clients, we have been using JWT tokens quite extensibly.
+At one of our clients, we have been using JWT tokens quite extensively.
 We even use it to persist state on the client.

-## Why persisting state on the client?
+## Why persist state on the client?

-When buiding microservices, we need to build so-called "cloud native" applications.
+When building microservices, we need to build so-called "cloud native" applications.
 One of the key tenets of cloud native application design is keeping your services stateless.
 The benefit of having stateless applications is foremost the ability to respond to events by adding or removing instances without needing to significantly reconfigure or change the application.
 More stateless services can easily be added when load suddenly increases, or if an existing stateless service fails, it can simply be replaced with another.
 Hence, resilience and agility, are easier to achieve with stateless services.

 Keeping your services stateless means we need to persist our state somewhere else.
-Since we are tranferring state in a REST architectural style, we can use the client to retain our state.
+Since we are transferring state in a REST architectural style, we can use the client to retain our state.
 For scaling purposes this is a great solution, as the client will only ever have to store its own state, and the server will be relieved of the state of all its clients.

 At our client we have chosen to use JWT tokens for this state transfer to the client.